 A. Licenses shall be renewed every two years.
 The licensee shall submit an application form and payment of the renewal fee.
-Renewals must be postmarked no later than December 31.
 Upon approval by the advisory committee, the board shall issue a document renewing the license for two years.

 B. A license not renewed shall lapse December 31.
 To renew a lapsed license, the licensee must pay all fees in arrears and provide documentation of the continuing education requirements.
 A lapsed license not renewed within two years will expire and the individual must re-apply under the current rules for licensure.